-Table 3-6 Restrictions for operation with encoderless synchronous motors
+Table 3-7 Restrictions for operation with encoderless synchronous motors

-Property Restriction Power Module PM240-2 Firmware Firmware version ≥ FW V4.7 Applications Suitable for applications for steady-state operation in the range of the rated motor speed: Conveyor drives • Pumps • Fans Speed of the motor Speed ≤ rated motor speed Operation is not permitted in field weakening. • In steady-state operation ≥ 15 % of the rated speed.
-For accelerating and reversing functions, speeds 0 15 % of the rated speed are permitted.
+Property Restriction Power Module PM240-2 Firmware Firmware version ≥ FW V4.7 Applications Suitable for applications for steady-state operation in the range of the rated motor speed: Conveyor drives Pumps • Fans Speed of the motor Speed ≤ rated motor speed Operation is not permitted in field weakening.
+In steady-state operation ≥ 15% of the rated speed.
+For accelerating and reversing functions, speeds 0 15% of the rated speed are permitted.
 Switching on when motor is rotating The "flying restart" function is not possible.
-Safety Integrated From the safety functions integrated in the drive, only the Safe Torque Off (STO), Safe Brake Control (SBC)andSafe Stop 1 (SS1)basic functions are permissible.
-Ambient temperature of ≤ 40 °C motor The inverter monitors the motor using a temperature model.
-The temperature model presumes an ambient temperature of 40°C. In the case of higher ambient temperatures, the inverter will no longer be able to provide sufficient protection for the motor.
-If you operate the motor in ambient temperatures > 40 °C, you must reduce the power of the motor sufficiently.
+Safety Integrated Only "STO" is permitted by the safety functions integrated in the drive.
+Ambient temperature of ≤ 40° C motor The inverter monitors the motor using a temperature model.
+The temperature model presumes an ambient temperature of 40° C. In the case of higher ambient temperatures, the inverter will no longer be able to provide sufficient protection for the motor.
+If you operate the motor in ambient temperatures > 40° C, you must reduce the power of the motor sufficiently.
 Information on temperature-dependent power de-rating can be found in the motor manual.